June 2024

 Hunter Local Land Services

-Drought conditions improve across parts of the region.
+Drought conditions continue to improve across most parts of the region.

-• The Combined Drought Indicator (CDI) shows 100% of the region being in one of the drought categories at the end of April.
+• The Combined Drought Indicator (CDI) shows approximately 50% of the region being in one of the drought categories at the end of June.

-• Continued good follow up rain will be critical to promote further recovery.
+• Continued good follow up rain will promote further recovery across the region.

 Click on the scroll bar below the map to compare with previous months.